-International organisations, including NATO and the EU, consider Lithuania a reliable member and a partner committed to the objectives of the organisation.
-Lithuania is known to actively help other countries in the region along the path of integration.
+International organisations, including NATO and the EU, regard Lithuania as a reliable member and a partner committed to the objectives of the organisation.
+Lithuania is known to actively help other countries in the region on their path towards integration.

 Always supporting freedom and democracy

-Being part of the EU and NATO, Lithuania stands today together with the democratic world as a staunch supporter of Ukraine’s fight for its sovereignty and freedom in the war imposed by Russia.
+Today, Lithuania stands together with the democratic world as a staunch supporter of Ukraine’s fight for its sovereignty and freedom in the war imposed by Russia.

 Tackling global challenges

 Today, we no longer depend on Russian energy resources, which is the result of years of struggle for energy independence.
 In fact, Lithuania has become the first country in the EU to disconnect entirely from Russian gas supplies, calling on other European countries to follow suit.
-Since the beginning of April, the Lithuanian gas system has been operating free of Russian gas imports.
-The decision to reduce the country’s dependency on Russian energy was made back in 2014, when the Klaipėda LNG terminal, Independence, was inaugurated in a bid to end the monopoly of Russian gas supply.
+Since the beginning of April 2022, the Lithuanian gas system has been operating free of Russian gas imports.
+The decision to reduce country’s dependency on the Russian energy was made back in 2014, when Klaipėda LNG terminal, Independence, was inaugurated in a bid to end the monopoly of the Russian gas supply.

-Gas Interconnection Poland-Lithuania (GIPL), a gas pipeline connecting Lithuania and Poland, was launched on 1st of May 2022.
-The 508-kilometre GIPL gas pipeline connected Lithuania, the other Baltic countries and Finland’s gas market with the European Union via Poland.
-The pipeline stretches 165 kilometres in Lithuania and 343 kilometres in Poland.
+The Gas Interconnection Poland-Lithuania (GIPL), a gas pipeline connecting Lithuania and Poland, was launched on 1 May 2022.
+The 508-kilometre GIPL gas pipeline connects the gas market of Lithuania, other Baltic countries, and Finland to the European Union via Poland.
+The pipeline stretches for 165 kilometres in Lithuania and for 343 kilometres in Poland.

 Cyber security leaders

-Cyber security is an essential component of country’s overall defence strategy.
-Lithuania currently ranks 6th globally in the National Cyber Security Index and leads an international cyber rapid response team that assists the key EU institutions.
-Last year, Lithuania increased its spending on cyber security by 30%, and it also hosts the Regional Cyber Defence Centre—a joint initiative of Lithuania and the US—fostering multilateral practical cooperation in cyber defence.
+Lithuania is making significant strides in cyber security.
+Ranked 6th globally in the National Cyber Security Index, the country heads an international cyber rapid response team that assists key EU institutions.
+Last year, Lithuania increased its spending on cyber security by 30%.
+It also plays host to the Regional Cyber Defence Centre—a joint initiative between Lithuania and the US that fosters multilateral practical cooperation in cyber defence.

-Lithuania was also an initiator of the EU Permanent Structured Cooperation (PESCO) project: Cyber Rapid Response Teams and Mutual Assistance in Cyber Security (CRRT).
+Lithuania is also an initiator of the EU Permanent Structured Cooperation (PESCO) project: Cyber Rapid Response Teams and Mutual Assistance in Cyber Security (CRRT).

-On 7 April, Lithuania welcomed its second unicorn, a cyber security tech firm, Nord Security, which has raised $100 million from investors at a $1.6 billion valuation.
-The company is best known for its product, NordVPN, which is one of the most popular VPNs in the world.
+On 7 April, Lithuania celebrated the arrival of its second unicorn, Nord Security, a cyber security tech firm that has raised $100 million from investors at a $1.6 billion valuation.
+The company is renowned for its product, NordVPN, which is widely used around the world.